Skip to content

 Over 60% of homes in the UK have hard water, around 16m homes !

-Scale Build-up: Look at faucets, showerheads, and water-operated appliances such as kettles or coffee makers for the tell tale signs of white, chalky deposits, the residue from minerals when water evaporates.
+Look at faucets, showerheads, and water-operated appliances such as kettles or coffee makers for the tell tale signs of white, chalky deposits, the residue from minerals when water evaporates.
 You have probably encountered the task of cleaning off the white, powdery residue in your shower, bathroom, kitchen and glassware.

-Frequent Plumbing Issues: The presence of hard water can lead to plumbing complications like blockages or corrosion as minerals accumulate within pipes, leading to potential clogs and erosion.
+The presence of hard water can lead to plumbing complications like blockages or corrosion as minerals accumulate within pipes, leading to potential clogs and erosion.

-Soap Scum and Residue: In hard water, soap doesn't easily foam but rather produces a film that can deposit residues on sinks, bathtubs, and shower walls.
+In hard water, soap doesn't easily foam but rather produces a film that can deposit residues on sinks, bathtubs, and shower walls.

-Clothes Damage: Do your clothes feel like they lose quality?
+Do your clothes feel like they lose quality?
 They may feel rigid, coarse, or lose their original colour brilliance due to mineral build-up in the fabric.
+If you have hard water in your supply, the only true remedy is installing a Water Softener System, which prevents limescale and protects your home.

-How does a Water Softener work:
+How does a Water Softener work

 A water softener operates through a process called ion exchange to remove minerals that cause water hardness, primarily calcium and magnesium ions.
 The key components of a typical water softener system include a mineral tank, a brine tank, and a control valve.